BoiseState/CS455-resources/examples/README.md

 style that you may be more use to from the past.
 Each of the top-level folder is a Java project (except for the `other-languages` subfolder)

-For example, create a new Java project in your repository and point the working folder to the `sockets` folder to run all the sockets examples.
+For example, create a new Java project in your IDE and point the working folder to the `sockets` folder to run all the sockets examples.

 Eclipse notes